Downtown Cincinnati Ambassadors

 The Ambassadors patrol the streets on foot, operate a sidewalk sweeper and provide guides, maps and friendly assistance to visitors.
 The Ambassador team supports the Central Business Section of the Cincinnati Police Department, a community policing program with an additional complement of officers dedicated to the central business district and housed at the Welcome Center at The Banks.

-DCI’s Ambassadors, clad in bright orange shirts and blue jackets, provide services throughout the district from 6:00 a.m. to 10:00 p.m. daily and until midnight from Thursday to Saturday.
+DCI’s Ambassadors, clad in bright orange shirts and blue jackets, provide services throughout the district from 6:00 a.m. to 10:00 p.m. from Sunday to Wednesday and until midnight Thursday to Saturday.

 During our patrols we: